 by site founder, Connie Rice

 Free speech, freedom of religion, and freedom of the press are all part of the rights guaranteed to all Americans in the 1st Amendment.
 The Covid-19 pandemic has created global concern about close contact and has subsequently caused some of America’s precious and hard-won freedoms to be partially and temporarily suspended in a way not seen before in American history.
 Of course we should be cautious with an air-borne pandemic – the Bible taught distancing as a response to airborne illness.
 Old Testament laws were unlike the practices of their time, and in retrospect, appear to have been far ahead in its treatment of disease.
 Scripture teaches that God will protect His followers spiritually, but does not promise that they will avoid physical harm.
 Our broken world is due to the entering of sin.
 God promises a new heaven and earth, but that time has not yet arrived.
-Thankfully, the Covid-19 death rate is proving to be much lower than the wildly inaccurate models initially given.
+Thankfully, the Covid-19 death rate is proving to be much lower than the estimates initially given by the wildly inaccurate models.

 The system of government set up by America’s founders was and is unique in the world.
 Our founders rejected the idea of a monarchy with a king.
 They also “feared a strict democracy” because of the strong tendency seen throughout history that even a slight majority tends to end in mob rule and cause those in the minority to live under oppression.
 The system they created is a constitutional republic based on the rule of law where representatives are elected by and are subject to the citizens who voted for them.
 American government includes checks and balances in order to minimize corruption and oppression, and guarantees individual rights – not from the government, but based on each person’s rights as a human being given by our Creator so that government cannot take them away.
 This has given rise to the most free, innovative, and prosperous nation in the world, unleashing people to follow their dreams and take risks with the potential and opportunity to succeed (or fail), regardless of where they came from.
 With hard work, everyone has the opportunity to improve their lot in life.